Lacunar Infarct

 • Slurred speech

-• The inability to raise one arm
+• Inability to raise one arm

 • Numbness on one side of the body